Tuition and Financial Aid

 Tuition for the 2023-2024 school year is as follows:

 A Mid-Pacific education is within reach.
 In 2022-2023, Mid-Pacific awarded $5M in financial aid assistance to Mid-Pacific families.
 26% of the entire student body receives need-based financial aid with each family receiving $11,400 on average.

 Mid-Pacific uses the independent services of “School and Student Services By Community Brands” (SSS) to help assess and process financial aid applications.
 SSS provides Mid-Pacific with a preliminary estimate that each family is able to contribute toward tuition.
 Mid-Pacific awards a percentage of the SSS-calculated family need taking into consideration many factors, including but not limited to: family income and size, assets, family debt, number of children attending tuition-paying schools, and other factors.

 In order to help determine eligibility, Mid-Pacific uses School and Student Services (SSS) by Community Brands.
-New applicant families must submit the completed Parents' Financial Statement (PFS) and the $55 non-refundable fee by February 15, 2022.
+Admission applicant families for the 2023-2024 school year must submit the completed Parents’ Financial Statement (PFS) and the $60 non-refundable fee by February 14, 2024.

-Access the SSS website by clicking here, and read the information presented.
+Access the SSS website and read the information presented.
 When you are ready to complete the form, click on the green Complete Your PFS link.

 Only one PFS is required for multiple children and for those applying to other independent schools; however, document requirements differ at all schools.
 Remember your password; you will need it to “save” your work-in-progress and to return to the PFS at a later time.

 About 24 hours after you have paid for and submitted your PFS online, you will have access to the Manage Documents section of the PFS Online.
 You can now upload documents (see next section) and view your Family Report that summarizes the information that will be provided to Mid-Pacific.